vdegenne/rollup-plugin-md-icon/README.md

 ---

+## Development

+The monorepo of this plugin can be found [here](https://github.com/vdegenne/rollup-plugin-md-icon-monorepo)

 ## How it works

 The plugin scans the source code on build start (also works in watch mode) to build a list of all used icons called a codepoints list.
 This list is used in URLs to instruct the Google Font server to serve a final font file that only contain these icons.
 The icon names are converted to codepoints in the final bundle.